invoiceninja/invoiceninja.github.io/docs/user-guide/einvoicing.md

 ### DE - Germany

 #### Payment Means - Mandatory

 The payment means contains information on how the seller wishes to be paid.
-Use the [Payment Means](#payment-means-codelist) list to determine the correct code required.
-For example, to display your bank account details the following would be required
+Consult the [Payment Means](#payment-means-codelist) codelist for the right code — for example, to declare a bank account for credit transfer:

 ```php
    <cac:PaymentMeans>